Point Merge

 How it works

-Point Merge is designed to work in high traffic loads without radar vectoring. iT is based on a specific P-RNAV route structure, consisting of a point (the merge point) and pre-defined legs (the sequencing legs) equidistant from this point.
+Point Merge is designed to work in high traffic loads without radar vectoring.
+It is based on a specific P-RNAV route structure, consisting of a point (the merge point) and pre-defined legs (the sequencing legs) equidistant from this point.
 The sequencing is achieved with a “direct-to” instruction to the merge point at the appropriate time.
 The legs are only used to delay aircraft when necessary (“path stretching”); the length of the legs reflects the required delay absorption capacity.

 Watch our videos to learn more